2007 Elie tornado: Storm track and damage

 The tornado traveled about 6 km and was 150 yd wide at its widest during its 35-minute lifespan.
 The tornado repeatedly struck essentially the same area of town, destroying most of the structures and vehicles in the area.
 A video of the tornado shows an entire two-story home swiped off its foundation and tossed 75 ft in the air before rotating around the tornado and then being obliterated.
 Also seen on the video was a three-quarters-of-a-ton GM van filled with drywall picked up and tossed hundreds of feet.
-At least three houses are seen being destroyed on the video, with many more being damaged as well as vehicles, and the mill is seen being damaged, with bins and roofs being destroyed there.
+At least three houses are seen being destroyed on the video, along with many more houses and vehicles being damaged.
+The mill in Elie is also shown being damaged by the tornado, with bins and roofs destroyed.

 Aftermath

 Since the people in Elie were prepared and took the necessary precautions during the event, no one was injured or killed during the storm.
 The following day, Environment Canada sent out a storm damage survey team from the Prairie and Arctic Storm Prediction Centre to assess the damage caused by the tornado.
 On September 18, 2007, the tornado was upgraded to F5 on the Fujita scale from the original F4 based on video analysis of the tornado and reassessment of the damage.
 This was the first tornado in Canada to be officially rated as such, making it the strongest confirmed tornado in Canadian history.
-It was one of only two F5/EF5 tornadoes that year (the other being in Greensburg, Kansas on May 4, 2007), and there have only been ten confirmed since 1999.
+It was one of only two F5/EF5 tornadoes that year (the other being a large and destructive EF5 tornado that struck Greensburg, Kansas on May 4), and there have only been eleven confirmed since 1999.
 At the time, Canada had not adopted the Enhanced Fujita scale.